langroid/langroid/docs/quick-start/chat-agent.md

 we need a general way to orchestrate the agent's responder methods.

-The [`Task`](/reference/agent/task) class is an abstraction around a `ChatAgent`, responsible for orchestrating the agent's responder methods.
+The [`Task`](/reference/agent/task) class is an abstraction around a `ChatAgent`, responsible for iterating over the agent's responder methods, as well as orchestrating delegation and hand-offs among multiple tasks.
 A `Task` is initialized with a specific `ChatAgent` instance, and some optional arguments, including an initial message to "kick-off" the agent.
 The `Task.run()` method is the main entry point for `Task` objects, and works